-- Don’t take anything unnecessary; credit cards you don’t need, jewellery, or anything else valuable.
-You don’t want to wear jewellery out on the course and you don’t want to leave it in bag drop, just for your own peace of mind.
+- Don’t take anything unnecessary; credit cards you don’t need, jewelry, or anything else valuable.
+You don’t want to wear jewelry out on the course and you don’t want to leave it in bag drop, just for your own peace of mind.

 - Check out this article about post race recovery for what to do when you’re done